weeblrpress/clearstatus/README.md

 Now the original _Something's happening here..._ will be replaced with _Houston, we have a problem..._ whenever one component in your systems is down.

-Note that you do not have to copy across **all** text in the original file.
+Note that you do not have to copy across **all** text from the original file.
 Just copy and modify the content you need to modify.

-Should you want to add translation for a language, copy the entire `en.yml` file to `xx.yml` where xx is the desired language code and start translating.
+Should you want to add translation for another language, copy the entire `en.yml` file to `xx.yml` where xx is the desired language code and start translating.

 ## Enabling multilingual support

 ClearStatus can manage events in several languages so that you can communicate with your users in their language.
 Each language has **independent** content.
 Per language content is stored in per-language folders and if you do not provide a language-specific version of an event, it will not be displayed for that language.

-> At this moment, multilingual support cannot be managed throuhg the **Netlify CMS** interface.
-You will need to use Gitlab/Github or your own git workflow to manage content.
+> At this moment, multilingual support cannot be managed through the **Netlify CMS** interface.
+Use Gitlab/Github or your own git workflow to manage content.

 ### Enabling multilingual support.